-What "Manufacturing Intelligence" Actually Means (and Why It's Not ERP)
+What "Manufacturing Intelligence" Actually Means (and Why Your ERP Needs It)

 The term gets used loosely.
-Here's a precise definition — what manufacturing intelligence is, what it connects, and why it's a different category from ERP.
+Here's a precise definition — what manufacturing intelligence is, what it connects, and why it's the layer that separates a modern manufacturing ERP from legacy bookkeeping.

 "Manufacturing intelligence" is now a term every vendor uses and almost nobody defines.
 The result is predictable: a buzzword that means everything to the marketing team and nothing to the buyer.
 If you can't tell whether a tool qualifies, you can't decide whether you need it.
-Here's a precise definition — and the boundary that separates manufacturing intelligence from ERP, MES, and analytics.
+Here's a precise definition — and how it fits alongside the ERP, MES, and analytics you may already know.

 The Working Definition